 The most basic components of course are the bricks.

 Pre-war Brickplayer offered three packs of extra bricks.
-Pack 8024/1 contained 100 full size bricks, pack 8024/2 had 75 three-quarter and 55 half bricks, while pack 8024/3, shown below (courtesy of Timothy Edwards), had 40 bricks of each of the three sizes.
+Pack 8024/1 contained 100 full size bricks, Pack 8024/2 had 75 three-quarter and 55 half bricks, while Pack 8024/3, shown below (courtesy of Timothy Edwards), had 40 bricks of each of the three sizes.

 Standard Brickplayer offered four basic packs of bricks.
 Pack number 100 contained 100 full sized bricks.
 In pack 101 were a mix of three-quarter bricks and half bricks.
 Pack 102 contained gable and peak bricks.
 Finally, pack 8107 provided splay bricks for constructing bays in a package with two bay windows.
 I have the box shown below that would have contained packs 100, 101 and 102.